jona712/Car-Sales/README.md

 ## Description

-The "Car Sales" project is a comprehensive application for managing a car dealership.
-Developed in JAVA, this system offers functionalities covering all aspects of car sales, from inventory management to billing and vehicle customization.
+The "Car Sales" project is a JAVA-based application developed in NetBeans with txt file persistence.
+It facilitates car maintenance, user management, billing processes, and vehicle customization for a dealership.
+Security controls are implemented, and detailed reports on sales and inventory are generated.

-The application allows users to perform car maintenance operations, such as adding new vehicles to inventory, updating information on existing cars, and removing sold cars.
-It also includes user management functionalities, allowing the system administrator to create, edit, and delete user accounts, as well as set access permissions.

-Additionally, the system offers billing processes to record car sales, generate invoices, and perform financial transactions.
-Users can also customize cars according to customer preferences, such as choosing the color, model, and additional features of the vehicle.

-Regarding security, the system implements access controls to ensure that only authorized users can access certain functionalities and sensitive data.

-Furthermore, the application generates detailed reports on car sales, inventory performance, and other relevant aspects of the business, providing users with valuable information for decision-making.

-## Technologies Used

 ## Technologies Used